 You must decide in advance which technique to use depending on your acting skills.

 Home Invasion Survival: What Not to Do

-- Don’t ever try to pull a weapon on an armed perpetrator who has you covered with a handgun unless you feel it’s your last chance.
+- Don’t ever try to pull a weapon on an armed perpetrator who have you covered with a handgun unless you feel it’s your last chance.

-- If you have a choice, never agree to be tied-up, handcuffed or be placed in the trunk of a car because it takes away most of your self-defense options.
+- If you have a choice, never agree to be tied up, handcuffed, or placed in the trunk of a car because it takes away most of your self-defense options.